These days, the IMSI procedure allows IVF with morphological selection of the spermatoa, before it is injected into the egg.

 The main purpose of IMSI is to select the sperm cells with the best morphology only.
-To select sperms with progressive motility, however, conventional ICSI is the technique of choice.
+To select sperms with progressive motility conventional ICSI is sufficient since IMSI would not add any benefits.

 The IMSI procedure is the same as in ICSI cycles.
 First, the sperm sample is processed in the lab, and the pellet is resuspended at the adequate concentration.
 The only difference between IMSI and ICSI is the microscope used to select the sperms morphologically with IMSI.
 This type of microscope is based on the MSOME technology (Motile Sperm Organelle Morphology Examination), which is equipped with a digital imager.